-Two copies plus the original are required (unless submitted electronically).
+Three copies are required (unless submitted electronically).

 N2: Location plan

 A scale plan showing the location of the site in relation to neighbouring properties, roads or other landscape features.
 The purpose of the plan is so that Officers, Members and any member of the public can easily find the site.